Upcoming events at Milton

 1pm – 2pm weekends

-Our cosy café offers a range of delicous sweets and great Merlo coffee!
+Our cosy café offers a range of delicous sweets and tasty Merlo coffee!

 We also feature gorgeous home-style lunches made fresh in store daily.